trigger-corp/Forge-Documentation/source/modules/reload.rst

 .. js:function:: reload.update(success, error)

-    :param function() success: Called when an update is ready to be applied
+    :param function() success: Called when an update is available and the download has started - see the ``updateReady`` event to be notified when the update is complete
     :param function(content) error: called with details of any error which may occur

 ``applyNow``